History of Hyatt in Timeline

 In 1968, Hyatt International was formed to operate hotels outside the United States, eventually becoming a separate company.

-In 1969, Hyatt opened its first international hotel by managing the President Hotel in Hong Kong, which was renamed the Hong Kong Hyatt Hotel.
+In 1969, Hyatt opened its first international hotel by managing the President Hotel in Hong Kong, renaming it the Hong Kong Hyatt Hotel (later Hyatt Regency Hong Kong).

 1972: Formation of Elsinore Corporation

-In 1979, Hyatt became a private company when the Pritzkers bought the outstanding shares, and Elsinore was spun off as a public company.
+In 1979, Hyatt became a private company when the Pritzkers bought the outstanding shares and Elsinore was spun off as a public company.
+The company also opened the Playboy Hotel and Casino as a joint venture with Playboy Enterprises.

-In 1980, Hyatt introduced the Grand Hyatt brand with the opening of the Grand Hyatt New York, and also introduced the boutique Park Hyatt brand.
+In 1980, Hyatt introduced the Grand Hyatt brand with the opening of the Grand Hyatt New York (now Hyatt Grand Central) and also introduced the boutique Park Hyatt brand.

-In June 2004, substantially all hospitality assets owned by the Pritzker family, including Hyatt Corporation and Hyatt International Corporation, were consolidated under Global Hyatt Corp.
+In June 2004, the Pritzker family consolidated hospitality assets, including Hyatt Corporation and Hyatt International Corporation, under a single entity called Global Hyatt Corp.

 In December 2004, Hyatt Hotels Corporation acquired AmeriSuites from affiliates of the Blackstone Group and rebranded it as Hyatt Place.